Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

 The program has two sets of variables, though one is implied by the other.
 The $x_j$ variable has the same interpretation as in \Cref{eq:EG}: it is the amount of budget allocated to project $j$.
 The $b_{ij}$ variables can be interpreted as the share of agent $i$'s budget $B_i$ that they allocate towards project $j$.
 Note that each $x_j$ variable is directly implied by the choice of the $b_{ij}$ variables across agents $i$.
 It is only there as a convenience variable, and we could replace each occurrence of it in \Cref{eq:shmyrev cp} by $\sum_{i\in N_j} b_{ij}$.
 Indeed, in our proofs, we will mostly work directly with this formulation that optimizes only over the $b_{ij}$ variables.

 To gain some intuition for \Cref{eq:shmyrev cp}, suppose that we already knew the optimum value of the $x_j$ variables, and thus can treat them as constants and use \Cref{eq:shmyrev cp} to merely compute the values of the $b_{ij}$ variables.
-From \Cref{lem:simple simplex optimizations} (a), these optimum values satisfy $b_{ij}^* \propto v_{ij} x_j$, which exactly matches the condition \eqref{eq:bij condition} that we derived earlier from the definition of Lindahl equilibrium.
+If we drop the bottom constraint, the program decomposes into a separate optimization for each $i \in N$.
+From \Cref{lem:simple simplex optimizations}(a), these optimum values satisfy $b_{ij}^* \propto v_{ij} x_j$, which exactly matches the condition \eqref{eq:bij condition} that we derived earlier from the definition of Lindahl equilibrium.

 While our program has some similarity to the Shmyrev program for private goods~\citep{shmyrev2009algorithm,birnbaum2011distributed}, it has the following important differences.
 First, the Shmyrev program contains variables corresponding to prices, which do not appear in our program.
 Second, the original primal variables $x_j$ appear directly in our program, whereas in Shmyrev's program these are a non-linear function of the corresponding $b$ variables.
 Third, we have a somewhat unusual term that looks like a partially-normalized entropy in our objective, whereas Shmyrev's program only requires using a typical negative entropy term over prices.